OPVL/birdribs-static/readme.md

 ## Contributing

 Contributions are currently not accepted.
-If you have a suggestion, please open an issue.
+If you have a suggestion, please open an issue

 ## License